Hockey fans are memeing McDavid into oblivion after Oilers loss | Offside

-As great as the series turned out, Edmonton Oilers forward Connor McDavid may come to regret starring in Amazon’s FaceOff.
+As great as the series turned out, Edmonton Oilers forward Connor McDavid may come to regret starring in Amazon’s NHL documentary.

 One of the most talked about scenes in the show came just minutes after the Oilers dropped Game 2 versus the Florida Panthers.
 McDavid, who doesn’t show much of any emotion in the public spotlight, was caught yelling at his teammates after what he felt was an unacceptable effort.